 The only apparent evidence of social behaviour in spiders is that they sometimes form silken nests together after mating.
 Still, whether this is done for mutual protection or pleasure is unclear.
 This doesn’t indicate any emotional bond between them since they don’t have the means to feel emotions like love.

 Do Spiders Love Their Babies?

 Yes, spiders love their babies (spiderlings), but in a different manner than humans would.

 They don’t feel any need to nurture them since this is something that happens automatically.
 The spiderlings will stick close to their mother for some time since they still depend on her until their first moult.

-After this, they will be on their own and the mother spider won’t see them again for several years.
+After this, they will be alone, and the mother spider won’t see them again for several years.
 She’ll die long before they reach adulthood and start mating themselves.

 Spiders are emotionless creatures that cannot feel pain or any other emotion.

-They will attack anything that gets near them but it’s just the result of their predatory instincts being triggered not because they are scared of being hurt.
+They will attack anything that gets near them, but it’s just because their predatory instincts are triggered, not because they are scared of being hurt.